mynameisek/whitepaper/README.md

 We decided to arrange a few rounds of private presale of Desmo, phase by phase, according to our development plan.
 The final round maybe a public crowdsale, which is subject to further advices.
 Reasons can be summarized as follow:

 - Sense of ownership play a crucial role in motivating the community.
 We noticed that in quite some crypto projects, a lot of late but engaging community members have missed the token sales.
 For example, even though we are active in Cosmos community, we have missed its fundraiser.
-We hope that people will have the chance to join at different stages according to their understanding in the project, affordability and risk appetites.<br/>
+We hope that people will have the chance to join at different stages according to their understanding in the project and risk appetites.<br/>
 - Currently, we are not back by institutional investors.
 While this seems to be a weakness, we see opportunity.
 We have the free hands to make the project as decentralized, diversified and inclusive as possible.<br/>
 - We want to kickstart as simple as possible and then get back to work.